 For example, if an employee decides to contribute $10,000 to their 401(k) plan, and the employer matches 50 cents on the dollar, then the total contribution to the plan would be $15,000 in that calendar year.

 Individuals that are classified as a "Highly Compensated" employee may be subjected to contribution limits based on their employer's overall 401(k) participation rates.
-Anyone with a salary above $115,000 in 2014 or $120,00 in 2015 may need to contact their employer to see if any additional limits apply.
+Anyone with a salary above $120,00 in 2015 or 2016 may need to contact their employer to see if any additional limits apply.

 For a highly-compensated employee, the total of their elective deferrals and contributions made by their employer under a section 401(k) plan or SARSEP can be no more than 125% of the average deferral percentage (ADP) of all eligible non-highly compensated employees in a calendar year.